The Legacy Challenge

 When faced with hardship, third-year medical student Xavier Williams keeps a clear mind by reminding himself that passion and motivation trump all else.

 A first-generation college student, Xavier aims to receive both his doctor of medicine and master of public health degrees from UF by 2020.
 With a concentration on public health practice and global health, the Ralph G. Blodgett Scholarship recipient wants to devote himself to serving the underrepresented.

-For fourth-year medical student Bryan Erb, practicing medicine involves more than a prescription pad.
+For recent graduate Bryan Erb, practicing medicine involves more than a prescription pad.
 It requires a pair of open ears and the ability to empathize.

 A U.S. Navy veteran, Bryan has long been interested in neuroscience — how the dysregulation of neurotransmitters affects mental health, for example — and after completing two rotations in psychiatry, he became fascinated with the role of neuroscience in treating mental health.
-He inches ever closer toward his dream of completing a residency in psychiatry in part because of support from the Alfred J. Dickhaus, M.D., Scholarship.
+He is about to embark on his dream of completing a residency in psychiatry in part because of support from the Alfred J. Dickhaus, M.D., Scholarship.